Stourport power stations: Stourport and electricity policy

 Under the terms of the Electricity (Supply) Act 1926 the Central Electricity Board (CEB) was established.
 The CEB identified high efficiency ‘selected’ power stations that would supply electricity most efficient and effectively; Stourport became a 'selected' station.
 The CEB also constructed the national grid (1927–33) to connect power stations within a region.

 In 1938 the CEB directed the company to install an additional 30 MW of plant at Stourport including boilers in time for commercial operation in 1940.

-In 1938 the Company obtained a Local Act of Parliament: the Shropshire, Worcestershire and Staffordshire Electric Power (Consolidation) Act 1938 (1 & 2 Geo.
-6 c. lviii).
-This Act consolidated into one volume the numerous Acts that the Company operated under for many years.
+In 1938 the company obtained a local act of Parliament: the Shropshire, Worcestershire and Staffordshire Electric Power (Consolidation) Act 1938 (1 & 2 Geo.
+6. c. lviii).
+This act consolidated into one volume the numerous acts that the company operated under for many years.

-In 1939 the CEB permitted the Company close its older power stations at Smethwick and Hereford.
+In 1939 the CEB permitted the company to close its older power stations at Smethwick and Hereford.
 Power lines were installed from Stourport to the site of the Smethwick station to enable Smethwick to be supplied with electricity from Stourport power station.

-The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 the Shropshire, Worcestershire and Staffordshire Electric Power Company undertaking was abolished, ownership of Stourport power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
+The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947.
+The Shropshire, Worcestershire and Staffordshire Electric Power Company undertaking was abolished, ownership of Stourport power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the company were transferred to the Midlands Electricity Board (MEB).